smy1/swlab/python/README.md

 > [!IMPORTANT]
 > Even if there is only one first-level "children" subfolder, the argument must be given within a square bracket [ ] so that Python treats it like a list, otherwise, the function will return an error.
 This is true for all other parameters in which the function is supposed to loop through, like the second-level "camera" subfolder in this example or the start time information in Example 2 below.

-An additional merging script that is not included in the function:
+An additional merging script that is not included in the module:
    - [merge-clips.py](./merge-clips.py): This script concatenates short videos which are stored in third-level subfolders, that is, within the second-level camera subfolders.
 The third-level subfolders indicate the minute of the recording, e.g., a folder named "09" contains several three-second-long clips recorded at the 9th minute of the hour of experiment.

 ---

 ### 2. Overlay videos
 __(2A)__ The following code calls for the __overlay function__ to overlay one video on top of another.
-Here, we provide an Excel file (a sample file can be found [here](./example_overlay.xlsx)) for the function to extract information regarding subfolder names and video timing.
-Python will perform the overlay function on the videos in all the subfolders listed in the Excel file.
+Here, we provide an Excel file (see a sample [here](./example_overlay.xlsx)) for the function to extract information regarding subfolder names and video timing.
 ```
 from editvid import overlay
 overlay(folder = "C:/Users/user/Desktop/mc_vid",